h5md/h5md/draft.rst

     minor version number ``0``.

 ``author``
-    A group that contains meta-data on the person responsible for the simulation (or the experiment) as follows:
+    A group that contains metadata on the person responsible for the simulation (or the experiment) as follows:

     ``name``